ruby-in-the-park/ruby-in-the-park/README.md

 - [insert your rule/request here as a PR]

 ## The why
 I like the ruby community and I like parks.
-I have no idea on how to organized something so I'm hoping social coding can give me a hand.
+I have no idea about picnic organising so I'm hoping social coding can give me a hand.

 ## Contact
 My twitter handle is [@eljojo](http://twitter.com/eljojo)